robrix/Postmodern-Programming/Postmodern Programming.md

 I tell a (small) lie: it is a _little_ bit about Cocoa, in that it is about declarative programming and how to do it, and if we’re using Cocoa, which is rather the point of this conference, then obviously it’s going to intersect with that somewhat.
 But on the whole these things apply rather more widely, and it can be a good thing to think of oneself as a _programmer_, rather than as a _Cocoa_ or _Cocoa Touch programmer_.

-Of course, being that this is a talk about declarative programming, it might be discuss what that even means.
-Wikipedia (the authoritative repository of all human knowledge) gives three definitions:
+Of course, being that this is a talk about declarative programming, it might be useful to discuss what that even means.
+Wikipedia (the authoritative repository of all human knowledge) gives us three definitions:

 1. A program that describes _what_ computation should be performed and not _how_ to compute it
 2. Any programming language that lacks side effects (or more specifically, is referentially transparent)